Forex brokers will quote you two different prices for a currency pair: the bid and ask price.

 (But just because you won’t get requoted doesn’t mean you won’t experience slippage.)

-Trading with variable spreads also provides more transparent pricing, especially when you consider that having access to prices from multiple liquidity providers usually means better pricing due to competition.
+Trading forex with variable spreads also provides more transparent pricing, especially when you consider that having access to prices from multiple liquidity providers usually means better pricing due to competition.

 What are the Disadvantages of Trading With Variable Spreads?